top of page

 The Significance of Pitta in Promoting Liver Health in Ayurveda

-The Nature of Pitta
+The Nature Of Pitta

 Pitta and Liver Function

-Balancing Pitta for Liver Health
+Balancing Pitta Supports Liver Health

 To support a balanced Pitta and optimal liver function, Ayurveda suggests specific dietary and lifestyle adjustments: